leo-chartier/snooker-golf/README.md

 - White Ball with cue
 - White ball with the walls
-- Friction with the cloth (rolling)
+- Friction with the cloth (non-rolling)

 Shooting: